 This page will grow with video, audio more and as we sit down with History alumni to get impressions of their experiences at MSU.
 Please visit the page again soon.
-Please contact the department chair, Walter Hawthorne, if you would like to contribute to it.
+Please contact the department chair, Lisa Fine, if you would like to contribute to it.

 What faculty, students and friends of the Department of History know is that our majors learn to think broadly, and they develop skills in critical analysis, research, and oral, written and digital communication.
 They grow as informed citizens.
 And they find the joy of making new discoveries and conquering great challenges.
 Knowledge and experience gained in History coursework enables our majors to excel in a wide variety of fields, such as education, law, government, international development, business, journalism, medicine, social work and much more.